Adding lab actions to a course in Course Manager by Skytap

 • If Application is set to Browser, Destination must be a URL.

-• If Application is set to SSH, Destination must be a hostname or IP address.
+• If Application is set to VNC, Destination must be entered as:

-• Destination displays in the Result Data field on the lab end user's Activity page and the Last Result Data field on the event Activity Summary page after the Virtual Browser responds to the connection request.
+• Destination displays in the Activity Data field on the lab end user's Activity page and the event Activity Summary page.

 Identifier